 - Service design-oriented (e.g. journey, act, scene, character, prop)

 After that, you start matching your facts with tags from these categories.
-As facts get tagged they allow information retrieval.
+If you tag facts, you enable the retrieval of information..
 In conclusion, tagging helps to combine and link facts from different sources.
 Thereby you set up the information structure for your research.

 General Process of Atomic UX Research

 For doing Atomic UX Research you should know the Atomic UX Research model.
 It is divided into four key parts: experiments, facts, insights, and opportunities.
-In the following, each part is explained.
+We explain each part in the following.

 - The first step, “experiments“, describes “what we did”.
-This means the process starts with studies that have been carried out.
+This means, that you start the process with studies that have been carried out.
 They could be user tests, surveys, and anything else that creates facts.

 - The facts you’ve gained from the experiments are unbiased.
 Because they are not something like ”the user said X” but a snippet of the user saying X. This step’s description is “what we found out”.